-The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 21 ICU admissions and 7 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
-The majority of P&I admissions occurred among person ≥65 years of age across all severity categories, including all of the deaths (Figure 3b).
+The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 54 ICU admissions and 26 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
+The majority of P&I admissions occurred among person ≥65 years of age across all severity categories, especially among deaths (Figure 3b).
+Please note that pneumonia and influenza admissions serve as a proxy for influenza activity but do not necessarily represent influenza infections.
 Figure 3.
 Number (a) and age group distribution (b) of non-ICU, ICU, and Deaths associated with P&I Admissions in Kaiser Permanente Northern California Hospitals, 2018-2019 Season to Date

-(a)
+(b)

-3. Influenza-Associated Hospitalizations, California Emerging Infections Program

-The California Emerging Infections Program (CEIP), Influenza Surveillance Network (FluSurv-NET) conducts population-based surveillance for laboratory-confirmed influenza-associated hospitalizations among patients of all ages in Alameda, Contra Costa, and San Francisco counties.
+3. Influenza-Associated Hospitalizations, California Emerging Infections Program The California Emerging Infections Program (CEIP), Influenza Surveillance Network (FluSurv-NET) conducts population-based surveillance for laboratory-confirmed influenza-associated hospitalizations among patients of all ages in Alameda, Contra Costa, and San Francisco counties.
 To date this season, no laboratory-confirmed influenza hospitalizations have been reported to CEIP.

-4. Influenza Mortality Surveillance from Death Certificates

-Deaths occurring in California among residents who had influenza noted in any cause of death field on the death certificate (text or coded) are defined as influenza-coded deaths.
+4. Influenza Mortality Surveillance from Death Certificates Deaths occurring in California among residents who had influenza noted in any cause of death field on the death certificate (text or coded) are defined as influenza-coded deaths.
 The percentage of influenza-coded deaths is calculated by dividing the number of influenza-coded deaths by the total number of all cause deaths during the same period.
 Influenza-coded deaths are not necessarily laboratory-confirmed and are an underestimate of all influenza-associated deaths.

-During Week 40, no new influenza-coded deaths were identified.
-To date during the 2018-2019 influenza season, no influenza-coded deaths have been identified.
-The percentage of deaths coded as influenza during Week 40 was 0% (Figure 5).
+During Week 42, one new influenza-coded death was identified.
+To date during the 2018-2019 influenza season, two influenza-coded deaths have been identified (Figure 4).
+The percentage of deaths coded as influenza during Week 42 was 0% compared to 0.1% during Week 41 (Figure 5).
+Figure 4.
+Number of Influenza-coded Deaths Identified from Death Certificates by Week of Death, 2018-2019 Season